Efficient Self-supervised Vision Transformers for Representation Learning: Methods

 where $p_s = h(\bar{z}_s)$ and $p_t = h(\bar{z}_t)$ are the probability output of an MLP head $h$ over the view-level representations $\bar{z}_s$ and $\bar{z}_t$, learned by student and teacher, respectively.
 In DINO, ViT/DeiT are considered, hence the view-level representation is the feature of the $\texttt{[CLS]}$ token.

-\paragraph{Region-level task} In\citep{caron2021emerging}, the $\Lcal_{V}$ encourages ``local-to-global'' correspondences only at a coarse level: the large crop and the small crop are matched in the view level, leaving region-to-region correspondence unspecified.
-As shown in our experiments later, training a multi-stage network with $\Lcal_{V}$ results in sub-optimal representations, though efficiency is greatly improved.
-Inspired by the success of masked language modeling task in BERT, it is important to have region-level pre-training task for computer vision, so that the model can take into account the co-occurrences/structures between local features.
+\paragraph{Region-level task} In~\citep{caron2021emerging}, the $\Lcal_{V}$ encourages ``local-to-global'' correspondences only at a coarse level: the large crop and the small crop are matched in the view level, leaving region-to-region correspondence unspecified.
+In monolithic Transformers, the drop paths and skip connections from low-level features to high-level features help the the latter to remain discriminative, thus maintain good region-matching performance.
+However, such a property gets diluted due to the merging operators in multi-stage Transformers.
+As shown in our experiments later, training a multi-stage network with $\Lcal_{V}$ only indeed results in sub-optimal representations.

+Further, it could be a waste of computation not to leverage region-level features $\zv$ that are computed in the process of extracting view-level feature.
+Inspired by the success of masked language modeling task in BERT, we argue that it is important to have region-level pre-training task for computer vision, so that the model can (1) amortize the computation and fully leverage the extracted region-level features, and (2) take into account the co-occurrences/structures between local features.
 Unfortunately, directly performing masked patch prediction (MPP) for the multi-stage Transformer architecture is infeasible, as the one-to-one correspondences between the input visual tokens and output features get diluted due to the merging operation.
 Even for monolithic architectures, MPP has not been proved effective in computer vision, as empirically shown in~\citep{dosovitskiy2020image}.

-To address this problem, we propose an effective, dense self-supervised learning method that directly works at the level of local features by taking into account their correspondences:
+To address this problem, we propose a non-contrastive, region-matching method that directly works at the level of local features by taking into account their correspondences: